What does your GP do in pregnancy care?

 What happens at my first antenatal GP appointment?

-You should visit your GP if you find out, or suspect, that you are pregnant.
-They will be able to confirm your pregnancy and estimate when your baby is due (the 'due date').
+You should visit your GP if you think you are pregnant.
+At your first antenatal appointment, your GP will confirm your pregnancy with a urine (wee) or blood test.
+They will also estimate when your baby is due (your 'due date').

 Planning your antenatal care and birth